quentinrossetti/ruche/README.md

 > A windows package manager

-## What is Ruche ?
+## What is ruche ?

-Ruche is designed to help Windows developers to work.
+ruche is designed to help Windows developers to work.

 ## Usage